Why You Can Trust Us

 Sample Exercise Plan

-A typical beginner exercise routine may include two to three days of cardio and two days of strength training.
+A typical beginner exercise routine should include two to three days of cardio and two days of strength training.

 However, these workouts can be merged if you do not have five days to set aside for exercise.
-Flexibility training, or stretching, can be done before and after every workout.
+Flexibility training, or stretching, should be done before and after every workout.

-Most beginner exercise programs will have you start working out at low to moderate intensity, depending on your individual needs.
+With most beginner exercise programs, you will start working out at low to moderate intensity, depending on your individual needs.

 Monday

 Five minutes of stretching and 20–25 minutes of moderate-intensity cardio.
-This may include brisk walking, stationary bike time, or swimming laps.
+This may include brisk walking, stationary bike, or swimming laps.
+(Cardio activities could be modified to include a diverse range of activities.)
+Finish off with a five-minute post-workout stretch.

 Tuesday